AnickaVargova/ts_vs_fs/readme.md

 you have to define, that argument `anything` is of some generic type `T` and the function takes a type of `anything`, and returns a tuple of `[anything, anything]`

-As you may suggest, F# is so smart that he can even infer generics of our function.
+As you may suggest, F# is so smart that he can even infer generic types of our function.

 ```fs
 let toDoubleTuple anything = anything, anything